cmbsolver/cmbcidada3301/README.md

 - Color Inversion
 - Byte and Pixel winnowing and LSB calculation

-## Frequency Analysis - Database Required!!!
+## Frequency Analysis & Brute Force Tools - Database Required!!!
-The letter frequency analysis tool requires a Postgres database to be present.
+The letter frequency analysis and brute force tools requires a Postgres database to be present.

 I prefer to use podman to host the database.
 You can use docker if you want.
 You can use the following command to start the database for podman.